-In ProASIC3E devices, the CCCs are used to implement frequency division, frequency multiplication, phase shifting, and delay operations.
+In ProASIC3E devices, the clock conditioning circuits (CCCs) are used to implement frequency division, frequency multiplication, phase shifting, and delay operations.

-The CCCs are available in six chip locations-each of the four chip corners and the middle of the east and west chip sides.
+The CCCs are available in six chip locations - each of the four chip corners and in the middle of the east and west chip sides.